open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 **[5]:** Destination names could be constructed from templates.
 An example would be a destination name involving a user name or product id.
 Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

+**[6]:** If a custom value is used, it MUST be of low cardinality.

-**[6]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[7]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[8]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.